h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

 - Week 3: $89\%$ accuracy with $75$ trees

 #### Task
 1. If the trend continues linearly, what accuracy would you expect with $100$ trees?
 2. If you want $92\%$ accuracy, how many trees would you need?
 3. What's the accuracy improvement per additional tree based on this data?
 4. If each tree takes $3$ minutes to train, how long would it take to reach $92\%$ accuracy?
+5. Calculate the correlation coefficient between number of trees and accuracy, and determine if the relationship is statistically significant

 For a detailed explanation of this question, see [Question 15: Performance Time Machine](L7_3_15_explanation.md).